dirkarnez/meta-loader/README.md

 meta-loader
 ===========
-An attempt to achieve compile-time metaprogramming with the use of webpack
+A webpack loader to achieve transpile-time metaprogramming